egeorjon/GoLyat/README.md

 [[menu.main]]
 identifier = "id of the item 2" name = "Item 2"
-pre  = "html code to be added before the name" url = "/<url of the item 2>" weight = 20
+url = "/<url of the item 2>"
+weight = 20
 # ...